datastax/cassandra-data-migrator/README.md

  --master "local[*]" --driver-memory 25G --executor-memory 25G \
  --class com.datastax.cdm.job.<Migrate|DiffData> cassandra-data-migrator-4.x.x.jar &> logfile_name_$(date +%Y%m%d_%H_%M).txt
 ```
-Note:
-- This feature replaces and improves upon an older similar feature (using param `spark.cdm.tokenrange.partitionFile`) that is now deprecated and will be removed soon.

 # Perform large-field Guardrail violation checks
 - The tool can be used to identify large fields from a table that may break you cluster guardrails (e.g. AstraDB has a 10MB limit for a single large field)  `--class com.datastax.cdm.job.GuardrailCheck` as shown below